PORTFOLIO

 Digital Portfolio or the Printed One?

-As the world is gradually shifting to everything digital, then how important is the print portfolio for any young designer.
+As the world is gradually shifting to everything digital, how important is the print portfolio for any young designer?
 Pranita Ranade, Assistant Professor at Symbiosis Institute of Design, who teaches Portfolio Making along with Digital Design and User Interface Graphics and more, tries to bring more clarity to this dilemma.

 ONLINE CURRICULUM VITAE